Colin Van Ostern

-Colin Van Ostern (born Kevin Colin O’Loughlin; February 14, 1979), is an American businessman and politician who served on the New Hampshire Executive Council from 2013 to 2017, where he represented the state's second district.
+Colin Van Ostern (born Kevin Colin O'Loughlin on February 14, 1979) is an American businessman and politician who served on the New Hampshire Executive Council from 2013 to 2017, where he represented the state's second district.
 He is a member of the Democratic Party, and was the Democratic nominee for Governor of New Hampshire in 2016.
 He was a candidate for a two-year term as New Hampshire Secretary of State in the New Hampshire General Court's 2018 election, which he lost to incumbent Bill Gardner.

-Van Ostern currently serves as President and COO of Alumni Ventures, an investment firm based in Manchester, New Hampshire.
+He ran in the 2024 Democratic primary to succeed Annie Kuster in New Hampshire's 2nd congressional district; he was defeated by Maggie Goodlander.

 Early life and education

-Van Ostern was born in Carlsbad, California.
+Van Ostern was born in Carlsbad, California, on February 14, 1979, to a family of Irish ancestry.
 He moved repeatedly as a young child, arriving in New Hampshire in 2001 in his early twenties.
 He attended high school at Maggie Walker Governor's School for Government and International Studies in Richmond, Virginia, and college in Washington, D.C. at George Washington University, where he earned a Bachelor of Arts degree in 2000 in International Relations.
-He received an MBA from the Tuck School of Business at Dartmouth College in Hanover, New Hampshire in 2009.
+He received a M.B.A. from the Tuck School of Business at Dartmouth College in Hanover, New Hampshire in 2009.

+Van Ostern was born Kevin Colin O'Loughlin, but was always referred to by his middle name; during his childhood, he adopted the surname Van Ostern as a nod to his mother and stepfather's family.
+He changed his surname to Van Ostern O'Loughlin, though he was primarily known simply as Colin Van Ostern, which he shortened his legal name to when he began running for office.

 Professional career

-Van Ostern currently serves as the President and Chief Operating Officer of Alumni Ventures, a venture capital firm headquartered in Manchester, New Hampshire.
+Van Ostern formerly served as the president and chief operating officer of Alumni Ventures, a venture capital firm headquartered in Manchester, New Hampshire.

-Previously, Van Ostern worked as Vice President of Workforce Solutions at Southern New Hampshire University.
+Previously, Van Ostern worked as vice president of Workforce Solutions at Southern New Hampshire University.
 He previously helped SNHU launch College for America, a nonprofit school focused on providing a college education to individuals within the work force interested in furthering their education.
-College for America works directly with students’ employers to ensure that each student can gain their education while continuing their career, usually with little or no debt.
+College for America works directly with students' employers to ensure that each student can gain their education while continuing their career, usually with little or no debt.
 Van Ostern joined the school shortly before its launch in 2013.

 Previously, he was a business manager at Stonyfield, Inc., where he managed various brands and business lines for the world's largest organic yogurt maker.

 In 2004, he founded a business-consulting firm called Washington Street Consulting.
 As the principal of his consulting firm, Van Ostern advised over 30 nonprofits and small businesses.
 He has also served as a senior advisor to various elected officials including U.S. Senator Jeanne Shaheen and Congresswoman Ann McLane Kuster, and before moving to New Hampshire in 2001.